There’s no specific nutrient, supplement or remedy which BOOSTS immunity. So, is that license to eat whatever foods you want?

-As a BANT Registered Nutritionist clearly yes I will advise about 5-a-day…..perhaps a boring message by now….perhaps you switch off because you’re heard it all before about fibre being important for regular bathroom visits, but if you’re on trend with nutrition you’ll know fibre recently got fashionable and it’s not about bathroom visits!
+As a Registered Nutritionist clearly I will advise about 5-a-day…..perhaps a boring message by now….perhaps you switch off because you’re heard it all before about fibre being important for regular bathroom visits….., but if you’re on trend with nutrition you’ll know fibre is now fashionable and it’s not all about bathroom visits!

-I posted an infographic on social media last week of the 30 plant-based foods I ate in one week.
+I posted an infographic on social media recently of the 30 plant-based foods I ate in one week.
 Shocking as it might sound, it’s totally doable.
 I’m not vegetarian or vegan so no get out of jail card there.
-I apply some simple rules which I want to share with you.
+I apply some simple rules which I’d like to share with you.

 30 plant-sources is a reasonable amount to provide the VARIETY of fibre which your good bacteria (microbiota) feed on.
 Check out our Bitesize Nutrition podcast (iTunes & Spotify) with Tim Spector to hear his take on why it’s important and how he achieves it.
 If you’re new to podcasts you can listen free without registration on your phone or PC by clicking on the podcast link in this paragraph, or listen to Bitesize Nutrition on iTunes & Spotify.

 - Improved immunity

 Raise your game – make the jump from 5 to 30!!!
 Can you do it, yes and here’s what counts:

 And here’s how to fit them in without even thinking about it:

 - Breakfast – cereal / seeded or granary toast with nut butter + 1 x fruit (different each day)

 - Lunch – soup (variety vegetables), baked beans on seeded/granary toast